electricitymaps/electricitymaps-contrib/README.md

 - Norway:
   - Hydro: [Ostford Research (2015) "The inventory and life cycle data for Norwegian hydroelectricity"](http://ostfoldforskning.no/en/publications/Publication/?id=1236)

-Each country has a CO<sub>2</sub> mass flow that depends on neighboring countries.
+Each country has a CO<sub>2</sub> mass flow that depends on neighbouring countries.
 In order to determine the carbon footprint of each country, the set of coupled CO<sub>2</sub> mass flow balance equations of each countries must be solved simultaneously.
 This is done by solving the linear system of equations defining the network of greenhouse gas exchanges.
 Take a look at this [notebook](https://github.com/tmrowco/electricitymap/blob/master/CO2eq%20Model%20Explanation.ipynb) for a deeper explanation.

 ### Real-time electricity data sources